jayphelps/ember-model-batch/README.md

 ember-model-batch
 =================

-Batch multiple model requests into a single ajax call (ember-data or ember-model) using an `Ember.Mixin` with your API adapter.
+Batch multiple model requests into a single ajax call (ember-data or ember-model) using the `Ember.AdapterBatchMixin` with your API adapter.
 (Usually `DS.RESTAdapter` or `Ember.RESTAdapter`)

 ### Ember Data Example
 ```javascript